bkhanhvu/cs152bots/DiscordBot/geedka/explanation.md

 Note that the brackets are merely for ease of reading -- they are not part of the language syntax.

+Geedka is not sensitive to whitespace, so you can indent however much or little you would like.
+However, it is likely bad style to not indent.
+Additionally, Geedka is sensitive to newlines -- multiline node specifications are on the TODO list but low priority.

 ### Messages
 `m|[your message here]`